Aymaan-Ashhab-Ahmed/Access-Control-and-Sandboxing-for-VS-Code-Extensions/README.md

 | Prettier | prettierrc | Network hosts |    NPM   |      CPU info     |

 Table 1: strace results for popular extensions

+## 3.1 The Global Blocklist
+The integrity of this manifest file is crucial.
+For those extensions distributed via a marketplace (like Google Play [1] or the AppStore [4]), the manifest file would be digitally signed by the marketplace owner.
+For those distributed by third parties as VSIX bundles, there is no automatic mechanism to verify and trust the manifest file that the extension presents to VS Code.
+Therefore, we propose to present this file to the user when they install the extension and before the extension is allowed to run.
+After the installation, the manifest file itself will be protected by the blocklist, which means that malicious extensions cannot modify any manifest file or modify its own allowlist.

+Besides ensuring the integrity of the manifest file itself, the blocklist could include globally sensitive files, such as private RSA keys, if necessary.